 Campaign finance is the requirement for all individuals or entities who establish political committees to report contributions and expenditures under the North Carolina Campaign Reporting Act.

-The North Carolina State Board of Elections provides all political committees with the appropriate reporting forms to be used in compliance with the Campaign Finance Report Act.
+The North Carolina State Board of Elections provides all political committees with the appropriate reporting forms to be used in compliance with the Campaign Finance Reporting Act.
 To access all required North Carolina Campaign Reporting Forms click here.
 The State Board of Elections has also created campaign finance software.
 To download the campaign finance reporting software, click here.

-All candidates for elective office in North Carolina are required to file organizational forms with the appropriate board of elections, within 10 days of one of the following actions, whichever comes first: 1) Receiving contributions or making expenditures for elective office, 2) Filing a Statement of Organization with the local board of elections, or 3) Making a public statement of the intent to run for elective office.
+All candidates for elective office in North Carolina are required to file organizational forms with the appropriate board of elections, within 10 days of one of the following actions, whichever comes first: 1) Receiving contributions or making expenditures for elective office, 2) Filing a Notice of Candidacy with the local board of elections, or 3) Making a public statement of the intent to run for elective office.